ucsf-wynton/wynton-website-hpc/docs/hpc/get-started/access-cluster.md

 * know whether you have a Regular or Protected {{ site.cluster.name }}
   account _(you only have a Protected account if you requested it)_

 Users on Linux, macOS, and MS Windows have an SSH client built-in, which is available from the terminal as `ssh`.
 We will use that one in all our examples.
-You can also use other SSH clients if you prefer, include [PuTTY] on MS Windows.
+You can also use other SSH clients if you prefer, including [PuTTY] on MS Windows.
 If you choose to use another SSH client, consult that program's documentation for further instructions.
 Another alternative, which some might find easier, is to connect to the cluster using the [X2Go] software.

 <div class="alert alert-warning" role="alert" style="margin-top: 3ex; font-size: 150%;" markdown="1">